Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 51. Can We Make Heat?

-52. What are Seeds?
+52. What Are Seeds?

 Seeds are like plant's babies and they contain all the information stored in the form of DNA to make an adult plant.
 DNA is like a computer program and it tells the seed how to grow, how big to get and what shape the stems, roots and leaves should be.
+When a seed gets enough heat, oxygen and becomes moist, it germinates.
+This means the seed splits out of its shell and starts to grow.

-53. What are Roots For?
+53. What Are Roots For?

 Plants have no legs or mouth so they can't go and find water to drink!
 They must soak up water through their roots and let it out through their leaves.
 This is called transpiration.
 The water is used for several things.
 It carries nutrients up from the ground, just like we get vitamins from food to help our bodies work better.
 Also plants don't eat, and get their food from sunlight and carbon dioxide in the air.
 This is called photosynthesis.
 Photosynthesis is a type of chemical reaction (which we learned about earlier) and it also needs water to work.
 Water also helps to cool the plant.
 The third reason for water is to act as a solution to carry food and nutrients around the plant so that it can grow.

-54. What is a Solution?
+54. What Is a Solution?

-55. What are Other types of Mixtures?
+55. What Are Other Types of Mixtures?

 A solid can be mixed with another solid to make a mixture.
 When you mix flour and fruit and other ingredients together to make a Christmas cake, this is a mixture.
 Concrete is a mixture of cement and sand and stone or rock.